-Annexure A to Auditors' Report
+Annexure A to Independent Auditors' Report

-Referred to in our Auditors' Report of even date to the members of Reliance Power Transmission Limited on the financial statements for the Year ended March 31, 2018
+Referred to in our Independent Auditors' Report of even date to the members of Reliance Power Transmission Limited on the financial statements for the year ended March 31, 2019

-- (i) (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation of its Property, Plant and Equipment. - (b) As informed to us, the Property, Plant and Equipment have been physically verified by the Management during the year and no material discrepancies between the book records and the physical inventory have been noticed. - (c) The Company does not have any immovable properties, hence reporting requirements under clause (i) (c) of paragraph 3 of the Order is not applicable. - (ii) As explained to us, there is no physical inventory in existence and hence, paragraph 3(ii) of the Order is not applicable to the Company. - (iii) The Company has not granted any loan, secured or unsecured, to any company, firm Limited Liability Partnerships or other parties covered in the register maintained under section 189 of Act.
-Accordingly, provisions of clause 3 (iii) (a), (b) and (c) of the Order are not applicable. - (iv) Based on information and explanation given to us in respect of loans, investments, guarantees and securities, the Company has complied with the provisions of Section 185 and 186(1) of the Act.
-Further, as the Company is engaged in the business of providing infrastructural facilities, the provisions of Section 186[except for sub-section(1)] are not applicable to it. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from the public within the meaning of Sections 73 to 76 or any other relevant provisions of the Act and rules framed there under. - (vi) In our opinion and according to information given to us, no cost records have been prescribed by the Central Government of India under sub-section (1) of Section 148 of the Act. - (vii) (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing the undisputed statutory dues including provident fund, employees' state insurance, incometax, sales tax, wealth tax, service tax, customs duty, excise duty, value added tax, cess and other material statutory dues as applicable, with the appropriate authorities. - (b) According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, employees' state insurance, income-tax, sales tax, wealth tax, service tax, customs duty, excise duty, value added tax, cess and other material statutory dues as applicable were outstanding, at the period end, for a period of more than six months from the date they became payable. - (c) According to the information and explanations given to us and the records of the Company examined by us, there are no dues of income-tax, sales-tax, wealth-tax, service-tax, customs duty, excise duty, value added tax and cess as at March 31, 2018 which have not been deposited on account of a dispute.
+- (i) (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation of its Property, Plant and Equipment. - (b) As informed to us, the Property, Plant and Equipment have been physically verified by the Management during the year and no material discrepancies between the book records and the physical inventory have been noticed. - (c) The Company does not have any immovable property, hence the reporting requirements under clause (i) (c) of paragraph 3 of the Order is not applicable. - (ii) As explained to us, there is no physical inventory in existence and hence, paragraph 3(ii) of the Order is not applicable to the Company. - (iii) In our opinion and according to the information and explanations given to us, the Company has not granted any loan, secured or unsecured, to any company, firm limited liability partnerships or other parties covered in the register maintained under section 189 of Act.
+Accordingly, provisions stated in paragraph 3 (iii) (a), (b) and (c) of the Order are not applicable. - (iv) Based on information and explanation given to us in respect of loans, investments, guarantees and securities, the Company has complied with the provisions of Section 185 and 186(1) of the Act.
+Further, as the Company is engaged in the business of providing infrastructural facilities, the provisions of Section 186[except for sub-section (1)] are not applicable to it. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from the public within the meaning of Sections 73 to 76 or any other relevant provisions of the Act and rules framed there under. - (vi) In our opinion and according to the information and explanations given to us, no cost records have been prescribed by the Central Government of India under sub- section (1) of section 148 of the Act. - (vii) (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing the undisputed statutory dues including provident fund, employees' state insurance, income-tax, goods and service tax, customs duty, cess and other material statutory dues as applicable, with the appropriate authorities. - (b) According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, employees' state insurance, income-tax, goods and service tax, customs duty, cess and other material statutory dues as applicable were outstanding, at the period end, for a period of more than six months from the date they became payable.

+(c) According to the information and explanations given to us and the records of the Company examined by us, the particulars of dues of Income Tax as at March 31, 2019 which has not been deposited on account of dispute as under: